zbalkan/zbalkan.github.io/_posts/2024-11-XX-rmm-detection.md

 ### Conclusion

-Out of 457 Sigma rules analyzed, 418 new rules are successfully converted into Wazuh-compatible rules.
-The remaining rules were are not suitable for conversion so script gives you a warning.
-You can write your own detections using the generated rules as examples if you need.
+Out of 457 Sigma rules analyzed, 418 new rules were successfully converted into Wazuh-compatible rules.
+The remaining rules are not suitable for conversion so the script gives you a warning.
+You can write your detections using the generated rules as examples if you need to.

 <img src="/assets/converter-result.png" width="800" alt="WDAC Wizard is your friend!">

-I tried to make use of a good project as a source.
+LOLRMM is a great resource.
 However, importing bulk detections in your environment is not a good way to improve your defenses.
 Use your hardening measures to block these if they are not used in your environment.
 It is better to consider detection as a validation for your prevention control.